Niravshah06/my_chat_with_nodejs/README.md

 functionalities included

-Group Text Chatting
+Group Text Chatting,
-Broadcast a message to connected users when someone connects or disconnects Add support for nicknames
+Broadcast a message to connected users when someone connects or disconnects, Add support for nicknames,
 Don’t send the same message to the user that sent it himself.
-Instead, append the message directly as soon as he presses enter.
-Add “{user} is typing” functionality
+Instead, append the message directly as soon as he presses enter., Add “{user} is typing” functionality,
-Show who’s online
+Show who’s online and number of users online.